jkbd/js2osc-ardour/README.md

 %token TOKEN_MY_BUTTON_RELEASE 0x0abcdf;
 ```

 3. Add a grammar rule with your C++ code.
-E.g.
+E.g.:
 ```
 startswith_button_a: [...]
 | [...]